jajera/vsx-remote-ssh/docs/USAGE.md

 1. Check your network connection quality
 2. Consider using the file cache for frequently accessed files
 3. Monitor performance using the "Remote SSH: Show Performance Stats" command
+4. For mounted folders, use "Remote SSH: Show Mount Performance Stats" for detailed metrics
+5. Apply optimizations with "Remote SSH: Optimize Mount Performance"

+### Mount Issues

+If you're having trouble with mounted folders:

+1. **Mount fails to connect**:
+   - Verify the remote path exists and you have permissions to access it
+   - Check that the SSH connection is active
+   - Try reconnecting to the host first, then mounting again

+2. **Slow mount performance**:
+   - Use "Remote SSH: Show Mount Performance Stats" to identify bottlenecks
+   - Consider mounting smaller, more specific folders instead of large directories
+   - Enable compression for slow network connections
+   - Adjust cache settings for frequently accessed files

+3. **Mount disconnects frequently**:
+   - Check your network stability
+   - Increase the reconnection timeout in settings
+   - Monitor network conditions with the performance stats view

+4. **Changes not syncing**:
+   - Ensure the file watcher is working correctly
+   - Try manually refreshing the explorer view
+   - Check for file permission issues on the remote server

 ### Getting Help